ceren-turan/DSA210-Project/README.md

 + Appended these to the CSV, bringing the cumulative dataset to ~38 rows.
 + Performed the **overall** Pearson test across all observations (n ≈ 38) and updates the scatter plot to reflect the full sample.
 <img width="753" alt="image" src="https://github.com/user-attachments/assets/5e21f5ef-8421-45cb-90d7-d5c684cc346b" />

+The executions so far indicate that the null hypothesis cannot be rejected and that there is no significant correlation between Reddit sentiment and 1-day returns for cryptocurrencies.
+For the remainder of this project, the code will be executed daily to expand the cumulative dataset and enhance the precision of the analysis.
+The Pearson hypothesis test result computed and displayed on the final execution will form the basis of the conclusion.

 ## Limitations and Future Work:
 + <ins>Single-day horizon:</ins> So far, the code only measures 1-day returns.
 However, it may take longer than 24 hours for sentiment to fully feed into prices.